 To add options to your workflows you go to the workflow builder view and add options from your toolbox.

-3. Use the add button to add more options
+- Use the button to add more options

-4. Use the modify to modify the order of the options.
+- Use the to modify the order of the options.

 How to use Execute on time